-- 1) Class Routine: Test will be individually administered first, followed by rail work as a group.
+- Test will be individually administered first, followed by rail work as a group.
 At the judge's discretion, further tests may be verbally given by the judge on the rail.
-During the rail work portion of the class, horses will be asked to perform a walk, trot, and canter in order to check maneuverability, ring etiquette, and sportsmanship. - 2) Possible tests on the rail include, but are not limited to, the following: Addressing the reins, backing on the rail, riding without stirrups, dropping and picking up stirrups either in motion or stopped, perform figure eights, serpentines, or circles of various size and speed. - 3) Suggested Scoring: Scoring may be on a basis on 0-100 with 1/2 point increments acceptable, an approximate breakdown follows: - 90-100: Excellent equitation including body position and use of aids.
-Pattern is performed promptly, precisely and smoothly. - 80-89: Generally excellent performance with one minor fault in appearance and position of exhibitor or execution of pattern. - 70-79: Generally good pattern execution and equitation with one minor fault in precision or execution of pattern (performance), or appearance and position of exhibitor.
+During the rail work portion of the class, horses will be asked to perform a walk, trot, and canter in order to check maneuverability, ring etiquette, and sportsmanship. - O Possible tests on the rail include, but are not limited to, the following: Addressing the reins, backing on the rail, riding without stirrups, dropping and picking up stirrups either in motion or stopped, perform figure eights, serpentines, or circles of various size and speed.